Partial Orders in Rate-Matched Polar Codes: Conclusion

 \section{Conclusion}

-In this paper, we firstly establish partial orders under sequential rate matching.
-And we introduce a sufficient condition for verifying the inherited POs of BEC under sequential rate matching.
+In this paper, we firstly establish partial orders under block rate matching.
+And we introduce a sufficient condition for verifying the inherited POs of BEC under block rate matching.
 For the research in the BMSC, we demonstrate the property that the geometric mean of a pair of Bhattacharyya parameters decreases after polarization.
-By combining this result with the technique of upper and lower bounds of Bhattacharyya parameters, we establish that under sequential rate matching, the POs of BMSC can be derived from the POs of BEC.
-Finally, we verify that our work has guiding significance for the construction of polar codes under sequential puncturing.
+By combining this result with the technique of upper and lower bounds of Bhattacharyya parameters, we establish that under block rate matching, the POs of BMSC can be derived from the POs of BEC.
+Finally, we verify that our work has guiding significance for the construction of polar codes under block puncturing.

 \begin{appendix}